 Once your project has been defined, it’s time to start putting together your team.
 This will depend on what kind of skills are required but is largely governed by one simple rule: The more experienced members you have on your team, the less supervision they require.
 They will be better able to define how they want their work environment to operate, so you won’t have to step in unless there’s a problem.

 When choosing your team, it’s important to find out how they communicate with each other.
-A good development partner will have made their processes transparent so that everyone knows what needs to be done when it needs to be done, and why it needs to be done.
+A good medical software development partner will have made their processes transparent so that everyone knows what needs to be done when it needs to be done, and why it needs to be done.

 Your development partner should have experience with medical devices as the field is very specialized.
 You will want to ensure they are familiar with any standards your product must adhere to.
 Make sure that they know how to work within those standards, too.
 In addition to ensuring they understand all of these things, it’s also important to ask about their working style.
 Do they prefer Agile or Waterfall methodologies?
 Do they use source control?
 How frequently do you meet with them?
 What kind of reporting structure does their company have in place?
 Can you talk directly to anyone on their team if needed, or will everything go through management first?

-DeviceLab’s Experience Creating Software
+DeviceLab’s Experience Creating Healthcare Device Software and Systems

 DeviceLab worked with several medical device companies to create life-changing medical device designs.
 By developing custom applications to control hardware, DeviceLab has demonstrated that it is feasible to produce quality products while saving money on development costs.
-Below are some examples of our work:

 DeviceLab was also responsible for creating user interfaces (UI) and experiences (UX) and implementing firmware in embedded systems.
 These tasks are extremely important because they can make or break your product.
 The UI/UX of your product is what people will see first when they use it, so it’s important to get it right!